Free On-demand Webinar

 Always wrap up with a polite open-ended statement in the way of “Looking forward to hearing from you” or whatever feels the most natural.
 This increases the chances of a future interaction.

-Remember not to overwhelm your contacts.
+Remember not to overwhelm or, above all, spam your customers.
 Making your emails short and sweet, anywhere in the 75- to 100-word range, usually yields a 51% response rate.

 Create an automated follow-up sequence to save time.
 Triggering automated follow-ups makes the life of any sales rep easier.
 WAY easier.
 Today, there’s software on the market that automates sending follow-ups.
 Create your own sequence with a personal touch, but let the software do the rest.

 When the recipient replies to your follow-up email, don’t send them a message from a template.
 Do your best to find a connection and engage in what they’re saying.
 Follow-ups are conversation starters, so continue the conversation when you get a reply.